davidgroves/Python-VSCode-Template/README.md

 ## Stuff you will need to edit

-- `tox.ini`: Make sure `envlist` contains the versions of Python you want to test again.
+- [tox.ini](tox.ini): Make sure `envlist` contains the versions of Python you want to test again.
 This example inclujdes
-- `requirements-dev.txt`: Make sure this includes any developer only dependancies.
+- [requirements-dev.txt](requirements-dev.txt): Make sure this includes any developer only dependancies.
-- `requirements.txt`: This should contain dependancies required to run the application or library.
+- [requirements.txt](requirements.txt): This should contain dependancies required to run the application or library.
 If you are making an application, you should pin each package to a specific version.
 If you are making a library, you should accept the minimum required version to allow users more choice.
 A library with a pinned version FORCES the user to install that version too, and is likely to clash with other libraries.
-- `docs/`: The entry document is index.md, but you should write the docs as you see fit.
+- [docs/](docs/): The entry document is index.md, but you should write the docs as you see fit.
-- `src/YOURPACKAGENAME`: This is where you will put the actual code you write
+- [src/](src/): Update this with your package name.
-- `tests/`: This is where to write your tests.
+- [tests/](tests/): This is where to write your tests.
 Files must start `test_` to be picked up by tests/

 ## Docstrings